swyxio/svelte-amplify-datastore-demo/README.md

 this repo show how to use svelte with amplify data store.

-work in progress: the data store part is yet to be coded. it only does auth for now.
+since this was first open sourced, the data store part has been added.

 ## deployed at https://d1tdmagl19vwso.cloudfront.net/